Space for Persons with Disabilities

 On 31 March 2021, UNOOSA organized a "Pushing Frontiers: Human Spaceflight and Disability" webinar with support from the European Space Agency (ESA).
 Watch this multi-disciplinary webinar to learn about the ESA Parastronaut Feasibility Project and explore the challenges and opportunities in this emerging field through the lens of technology, engineering, physiology, psychology and team dynamics.
 Also, be inspired by Eddie Ndopu, a UN SDG advocate and aspiring astronaut.

-Click on this link to watch the webinar.
+Click here to watch the webinar.

 More information coming soon.